Supporting the innovation communities that need us

 Regional Innovation Booster

-The EIT Regional Innovation Booster is a new flagship initiative of the EIT, offering targeted support to start-ups and scale-ups in modest and moderate innovator countries, helping them grow towards commercial success, access international markets, and attract further investment.
-With a view to launching a broader pilot in at least four countries from 2026, followed by full roll-out from 2029, Poland will host the pilot phase of the EIT RIB in 2025.
+The EIT Regional Innovation Booster (RIB) is a flagship initiative of the EIT, offering targeted support to startups and scale-ups in modest and moderate innovator countries, helping them grow towards commercial success, access international markets, and attract further investment.
+With a view to launching a broader pilot in at least four countries from 2026, followed by full roll-out from 2029, Poland is hosting the pilot phase of the EIT RIB in 2025.
 The EIT RIB programme, developed together with national authorities, will simplify and connect Europe’s innovation support landscape.
 It will create country-specific support ecosystems by connecting existing funding and initiatives, offering the most promising start-ups a seamless path to commercial success and internationalisation.
 The EIT plans to invest at least €30 million in piloting the EIT RIB until 2028.

 The EIT Regional Innovation Booster is a key step towards realising the EIT Governing Board’s future vision of a more connected, inclusive, and competitive innovation ecosystem across Europe, as outlined in their strategic vision document.